-A uniform tax on capital income was introduced at the beginning of 1997.
-This change represented a complete overhaul of the former system.
-Before, there were large discrepancies between taxation of different forms of saving with distorting effects on the saver's choice.
-Interest income was tax-exempt, while most other capital income was subject to personal income tax.
-Starting in 1997, a general 10% withholding tax is levied on interest income and capital gains, which eliminates the discrepancy between various forms of capital income.
-Thus, all capital income, such as interest income, dividends, capital gains and rental income is subject to a uniform tax of 10 per cent.
+Starting in 1997, a uniform 10% tax is levied on all capital income such as interest income, dividends, capital gains and rental income.
 The capital income tax is withheld at source for both businesses and individuals, as applicable.
 Individuals pay no further tax on capital income, whereas capital income incurred by businesses is taxed as ordinary corporate profits with the withholding capital income tax being offset against the corporate income tax.

+There is no tax on net wealth.
 The net wealth tax was abolished at the end of 2005.
 The last net wealth tax assessment took place in 2005 on the basis of net wealth at the end of 2004.